DustinTheGreat/Mp3Generator/README.md

 # Mp3Generator
-This is s script downloads videos from Youtube and converts them to mp3
+This script downloads videos from Youtube and converts them to mp3